-While Dr. Kherani will always try to save a tooth through a root canal and/or crown, it may not always be possible.
+While Dr. Dikansky will always try to save a tooth through a root canal and/or crown, it may not always be possible.
 If a tooth has been significantly broken or chipped, it may be preferable, for your child's health and appearance, for that tooth to be removed and replaced with a dental implant.

 Most baby teeth fall out when enough pressure is exerted from the emerging permanent tooth to loosen the baby tooth.
 However, sometimes a baby tooth is slightly out of position and cannot be loosened by the permanent tooth beneath it.
-In these cases, Dr. Kherani may elect to remove the baby tooth.
+In these cases, Dr. Dikansky may elect to remove the baby tooth.

 How Pediatric Dental Extractions are Performed

-Prior to extraction, Dr. Kherani will review your child's medical history with you, along with any drug allergies or interactions that you may be aware of.
+Prior to extraction, Dr. Dikansky will review your child's medical history with you, along with any drug allergies or interactions that you may be aware of.
 She will also review the options for anesthesia, which include local, local plus sedation or conscious sedation.
 She will then take digital x-rays to confirm the position of the tooth roots and surrounding bone.

 Once dental anesthesia has been given, the tooth is carefully removed.
-If Dr. Kherani plans to eventually insert a dental implant a small amount of bone grafting material may be placed into the now-empty socket to preserve the space.
+If Dr. Dikansky plans to eventually insert a dental implant a small amount of bone grafting material may be placed into the now-empty socket to preserve the space.
 After sutures are placed, a sterile gauze dressing is applied.

 Recovery After Tooth Extraction

 Most children experience discomfort and swelling after tooth extraction.
 Applying cold packs and giving your child ibuprofen can lessen the discomfort and the swelling.
-Dr. Kherani may also have prescribed antibiotics and/or stronger pain medication if she believes it appropriate.
+Dr. Dikansky may also have prescribed antibiotics and/or stronger pain medication if she believes it appropriate.
 Most children feel back to normal within a few days.